 Even though ingredients like glycolic acid and lactic acid may sound intimidating, they can actually be a more gentle form of exfoliation than some body scrubs.
 In fact, for those with keratosis pilaris (KP) or "strawberry legs," this form is preferred.
 "In general, mechanical exfoliation is not the best for KP and can even make it worse," board-certified dermatologist and founder of MaeiMD Rebecca Marcus, M.D., FAAD, tells mbg.
 More on KP in a bit.

-While retinol doesn't technically exfoliate the skin, it does help to increase cell turnover, thus aiding in the process of brightening and smoothing.
+While retinol doesn't technically exfoliate the skin, it does help to increase cell turnover and thins out the outermost layer of the epidermis (stratum corneum), thus aiding in the process of brightening and smoothing.

 Just as you would on your face, be sure to isolate your retinol product by using it on different evenings than you do an exfoliating serum or body scrub to avoid irritation.
 Think of it as skin cycling but for the body.